Michael Shannon: Career

+In 2007, Shannon began the first of his many collaborations with director Jeff Nichols, when cast in the movie Shotgun Stories.
+Shannon was singled out for praise for his performance as the elder brother of three in a morality tale on the dangers of unresolved family enmities.

 In 2008, he starred in the romantic drama film Revolutionary Road, alongside Leonardo DiCaprio and Kate Winslet.
-His performance as the clinically insane son earned him universal acclaim, and won the Satellite Award for Best Supporting Actor – Motion Picture and received an Academy Award nomination for Best Supporting Actor.
+His performance as the clinically insane son earned him universal acclaim, and he won the Satellite Award for Best Supporting Actor – Motion Picture and received an Academy Award nomination for Best Supporting Actor.
 In 2010, he portrayed Doc Cross Williams in the film adaptation of Jonah Hex.
 Shannon played Federal Prohibition agent Nelson Van Alden in the HBO television show Boardwalk Empire, which began in 2010.
 In November of that year, he began starring in the one man play Mistakes Were Made at the Barrow Street Theatre in New York City, with performances having run through February 27, 2012.
 Shannon had performed the show in 2009 at A Red Orchid Theatre in Chicago.

 In 2011, Shannon starred in the drama film Take Shelter.
 He received rave reviews for his performance, and a Saturn Award for Best Actor.
 In 2012, he played a corrupt cop in the film Premium Rush, written and directed by David Koepp, and appeared on Broadway along with Paul Rudd and Ed Asner in Grace written by Craig Wright.
-In 2013, he starred as legendary mob hitman Richard Kuklinski in The Iceman, which was distributed in May 2013.
-Also in 2013, Shannon portrayed General Zod, the main antagonist in Zack Snyder's film Man of Steel.
-Shannon portrayed music icon Elvis Presley alongside Kevin Spacey as President Richard Nixon in Elvis & Nixon.
+In 2013, he starred as legendary mob hitman Richard Kuklinski in The Iceman, which was distributed in May of that year.
+Later in 2013, Shannon portrayed General Zod, the main antagonist in Zack Snyder's film Man of Steel.

 In 2015, he performed in the biographical drama Freeheld, and the independent drama 99 Homes, as housing agent Rick Carver, a role that earned him nominations for the Golden Globe Award for Best Supporting Actor – Motion Picture and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
 Shannon played Mr. Green in The Night Before in 2015.